Hearts of Fire: Release

+Hearts of Fire was originally due for release in the United States in June 1987 by 20th Century Fox on behalf of Lorimar-Telepictures but it was delayed until November 1987.
+In September 1987, director Marquand died and the film was removed from Fox's schedules, although it was claimed that it wasn't due to his death.
+All plans to release the film nationwide were put into limbo, citing the negative reviews of the feature film.

-Hearts of Fire did poorly in theaters.
-It was first released in the UK in 1987 and was pulled from the theaters after approximately two weeks.
-As a result, the film was released to a very few theaters in the United States for one week only.
-All plans to set to release the film nationwide, which was planned for release by Lorimar Motion Pictures, but the film was set to limbo, citing the negative reviews of the feature film.
+It was released in the United Kingdom on October 9, 1987 at the Odeon Marble Arch and Odeon cinemas in Brighton, Edinburgh, Liverpool and Manchester during a Dylan tour of the UK.
+It was pulled from the cinemas after approximately two weeks.
+The film was later released to very few theaters in the United States for one week only.

 Home media

-In the United States, the film was released directly to video by Warner Home Video in 1990 after a very short theatrical run.
+The film was due to be released on videocassette in the United States by Lorimar Home Entertainment in spring 1988 but was delayed following Lorimar's acquisition by Warner Bros..
+It was released in the United Kingdom.
+It was eventually released directly to video in the United States by Warner Home Video in 1990.
 The film was re-released on VHS by Warner Brothers on December 6, 1993.

 The film was released digitally for purchase through iTunes and Vudu.

-Reviews
+Reception

+The film was panned by critics.
 Variety lamented that it was "unfortunate that the last film of helmer Richard Marquand, who died shortly after completing it, should be Hearts of Fire" and that the film failed "to fire on all cylinders despite a nimble performance by the enigmatic Bob Dylan typecast as a reclusive rock star."
 Channel 4 deemed the film a "blunt instrument of 80s vacuity."
 DVDLaser stated that it is "a really bad movie," but also that the viewer's opinion of Bob Dylan is "the key to liking or disliking the film."

 Time Out London said that Dylan "hovers enigmatically on the sidelines, offering jaundiced comments."

 Soundtrack

-In 1987, Columbia Records released the soundtrack to the film.
+In October 1987, Columbia Records released the soundtrack to the film.
 Dylan was apparently originally contracted to write and contribute four new original recordings to the album but only turned in two original songs and one cover song.
 The tracks included a cover of John Hiatt's "The Usual", along with the Dylan originals "Night After Night" and "Had a Dream About You Baby".
+The soundtrack album did not sell well.
 Dylan later released an alternate version of "Had a Dream About You Baby" on the 1988 album Down in the Groove.